gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_PARALLELISM`

 When passed in, limit the number of modules that are run concurrently to this number during *-all commands.
+The exception is the `terraform init` command, which is always executed sequentially if the `TF_PLUGIN_CACHE_DIR` environment variable is defined.
+This is because terraform does not guarantee concurrency safety for the plugin cache directory.

 ### terragrunt-debug